Cat Scratch Disease

 How can Cat Scratch Disease be prevented?

 Avoid rough play with cats, particularly strays and kittens, to prevent scratches.
 Wash hands promptly after handling cats.
-Treat cats for fleas using fipronil and other spot-on treatments.
-Check with your veterinarian.
+Treat cats for fleas as recommended by a veterinarian.
 Permethrin should not be used on cats.
-Use a flea collar.
 Keep cats indoors and away from stray cats.
 Immunocompromised individuals should avoid owning cats less than one year of age.

 How can I learn more about Cat Scratch Disease?